systbiol/reports/2016_February/constitution.md

 #### Section 2.
 Membership

-The Committee shall consist of Communications Director (chair) and at least two additional members appointed annually by the Awards Director.
+The Committee shall consist of Communications Director (chair) and at least two additional members appointed annually by the Communications Director or the President.
 The committee should include at least one person who served on the Committee in the previous year.

 HISTORY OF CONSTITUTION AND BYLAWS
 ----------------------------------